GRousselet/bootstrap/docs/pb.md

 Illustrate a few bootstrap samples
 ----------------------------------

-For each sample we superimpose the median.
+For each sample we superimpose the (bootstrap) median.

 ``` r
 nb <- 20